 Australian apple and pear industry innovation and adoption program (AP15004) and Delivery of apple and pear Future Orchards extension program (AP15005)

-What’s it all about?
+What was it all about?

 Future Orchards is an internationally renowned technology-transfer program.
 It includes regular orchard field walks, orchard benchmarking, and orchard business analysis to deliver world’s best practice and R&D linkages to apple and pear growers in Australia’s major growing regions.

-Project AP15005 is specifically responsible for the technical delivery of the Future Orchards program.
+Project AP15005 was specifically responsible for the technical delivery of the Future Orchards program.
 It covers the Focus Orchards network to demonstrate the adoption of best practice and new technology, Focus Orchard properties, OrchardNet, Orchard Business Analysis reporting and regional trials.